techthoughts2/pwshBedrock/docs/Invoke-AnthropicModel.md

 Maximum number of tokens that Claude may use for its internal reasoning process. thinking budget tokens must always be less than the max tokens you specify in your request.
 This is a required parameter when using the Thinking switch.
-This parameter is only available for Claude 3.7 model.
+This parameter is available for Claude 3.7 and Claude 4 models.
 This parameter has no effect if not using the Thinking switch.

 ```yaml